Azeemo/Azeemo/README.md

 - I am a 2nd Year Engineering Undergrad
 - 👀 I’m interested in FrontEnd Web Development
 - 🌱 I’m currently learning React Js
-- 💞️ I’m looking to collaborate on UI/UX And FrontEnd Part of Websites
+- 💞️ I’m looking to collaborate on UI/UX And FrontEnd of Websites
 - 📫 How to reach me ...
 Azeemk22may@gmail.com

 <!---